sebastian-dv/CSE-151A-Project/README.md

 )
 tuner.search(X_train, y_train, epochs=50, validation_split = 0.2, callbacks = [early_stopping], verbose = 0)
 ```

-  The last thing we do is we apply OverSamplying (SMOTE) to our train datasets.
-Then, applying the oversampling data to our best model from our hyperparameter tuning.
-Then, report the result using a classification report and plot the linear graph for the training and validation loss of the model we build to see whether the model is overfitting/underfitting.
+The last thing we did was applying oversampling (SMOTE) to our train datasets.
+Then, using the oversampling data, we trained our model using the parameters from the hyperparameter tuning.
+Finally, we reported the result using ```'classification_report'``` and plotted the graph for the training and validation loss of the model to check for overfitting/underfitting.

 ```
 smote = SMOTE(random_state = 21)